meditationstuff/protocol_1/index.md

 at least one sense in which everything is determined and couldn’t be otherwise

-at least one sense in which everything is interconnected
+at least one sense in which everything is interconnected / *at least* one at least [sic] narrow sense in which there is no separation

 at least one sense in which "being good," any of someone "being good" can only be ultimately effortless, costless, and, critically, spontaneous / "it's just happening" / "it just happens" / "that's just the way it is"

 at least one sense in which there is no single, one most good and correct way to a express a particular truth

+at least one sense in which there's no difference between an enlightened and unenlightened mind; at least once sense in which being enlightened changes nothing (and other senses in which lots of things change); and at least two senses in which there's no such thing as enlightenment (or meditation)

+[there should be an entry somewhere in here that teases out something about when something in the space of locality does [a lot] and doesn't apply]

 (see also: David Chapman's meaningness work)